News Fix: Monday's Top Stories

-CHICAGO (WLS) -- ABC7's Tanja Babich takes a look at your top stories for Monday, Sept.
-16.
+CHICAGO (WLS) -- ABC7's Tanja Babich has your top stories for Monday, September 23.

 For more trending topics content follow ABC7 Chicago on social media.